 The White Mosque

-The mosque is sending out a message of piece and harmony among the people and different communities in Nazareth.
-It is worth to mention the good relations of it with the different Christian communities in town.
-On Christian holidays, the mosque is sending a delegation to represent him in the holiday events and the Imam is mentioning those holidays during the Friday sermon.
+Other than being a worship place for the Muslim believers, it also runs educational and cultural activities.
+In the past it was used to administrate civilian matters, was a school and a court of law.
+It is worth mentioning the good relations the Mosque holds with the different Christian communities of the city.
+On Christian holidays, the Mosque is sends a delegation to represent it in the holiday events and the Imam is mentioning those holidays during the Friday sermon.

-- Please dress modestly and speak softly.
+Note: When visiting the Mosque please dress modestly and speak softly.